I Hope You Find It: Reception

 The song debuted at 24 and peaked at no. 17 on Billboard's Adult Contemporary chart.
 It failed to chart on the Hot 100.
-It debuted at number forty-nine on the German Singles Chart, where it became Cher's highest entry in more than ten years.
+It debuted at number 49 on the German Singles Chart, where it became Cher's highest entry in more than ten years.
 It also entered the charts in Austria and Switzerland, peaking at numbers 43 and 26, respectively.
-In addition to its Swiss peak, the song also broke into the top forty of the Irish Singles Chart, debuting at number thirty-nine.
-Also notably, "I Hope You Find It" became Cher's biggest radio hit in the United Kingdom in the 21st century, reaching number thirty-four on the official UK Airplay Chart, after a 134% increase in radio plays and an audience peak of 20.14 million.
-On the main UK Singles Chart, the song debuted at number twenty-five, becoming Cher's first top 40 hit since "The Music's No Good Without You" (2001).
+In addition to its Swiss peak, the song also broke into the top forty of the Irish Singles Chart, debuting at number 39.
+Also notably, "I Hope You Find It" became Cher's second biggest radio hit in the United Kingdom in the 21st century, reaching number 20 on the official UK Airplay Chart, after a 134% increase in radio plays and an audience peak of 20.14 million.
+On the main UK Singles Chart, the song debuted at number 25, becoming Cher's first top 40 hit since "The Music's No Good Without You" (2001).
 On the component charts, it entered the UK Physical Singles Sales chart at number 6, while it debut at number 25 on the UK Digital Chart.
 In Scotland it fared a bit better, debuting at number 22.
 Cher also became the first artist in UK chart history to have a top forty hit in six consecutive decades, from the 1960s to the 2010s.

 In February 2014, "I Hope You Find It" debuted on Billboards Adult Contemporary chart at number 24, marking Cher's 31st entry on that chart during five decades.
 The following week, it climbed up to number 20, becoming her highest-charting solo AC hit since "Song for the Lonely" reached number 11 in 2002 and making Cher the only female artist to have a top 20 AC single in 5 consecutive decades.
 It went on to peak at number 17 and remained in the top 20 for 15 non-consecutive weeks.